Skip to content

 The false consensus effect is the tendency to overestimate how much other people share our beliefs, values, habits, and preferences.
 We assume our way of seeing the world is the normal, default way - and that people who see things differently are the unusual ones.

-Part of the reason is simple exposure.
-We tend to surround ourselves with people who share our worldview - same social circles, same media diet, same neighbourhoods.
+Part of the reason is straightforward: we tend to surround ourselves with people who share our worldview.
+Same social circles, same media diet, same neighbourhoods.
 When everyone around you holds similar opinions, it feels like evidence that those opinions are widespread.
 But your social environment is a curated sample, not a random one.
 The fact that your friends all agree with you tells you something about your friends, not about the population.

 In politics, the false consensus effect helps explain why election results so often come as a shock.
 If your entire social circle, your media diet, and your online communities all lean one way, it genuinely feels impossible that the other side could win.
 When they do, the reaction isn’t just disappointment - it’s bewilderment.
 “Where did all these people come from?”
 They were always there.
 You just couldn’t see them from inside your bubble.